pyOpenSci/software-peer-review/how-to/editor-in-chief-guide.md

 * Set a calendar reminder 2–3 weeks before your term ends and begin to communicate with the incoming editor-in-chief about the transition.
 * Craft a summary of where peer review is, and where the incoming Editor in Chief will need to pick up.
-* Let the peer review lead know that a transition is coming soon so they can support as needed.
+* Let the Peer Review Lead know that a transition is coming soon so they can support as needed.
 * If you can, try to be available after your term has ended to answer questions and support a smooth transition for the new editor in chief

 :::{important}
 If you are leading any active reviews as EiC, you must hand them off to the